-The touchscreen feature (abrasion-resistant material on fingertips) works well most of the time and we can’t complain about its touch response or functionality.
-Actually, the interaction with touchscreen devices in general and phones, in particular, is easy and intuitive.
+The touchscreen feature (the fingertips are made with abrasion-resistant material) works well most of the time and we can’t complain about its touch response or functionality.
+Actually, the interaction with touchscreen devices in general, and phones, in particular, is easy and intuitive.
+The only problem is that the ability to use a touch screen effectively decreases over time.
+It seems that as the material rubs, it gradually loses its touchscreen capabilities.
 The same abrasion-resistant material is used for reinforcing the area between the thumb and the index finger.
 The added wear resistance increases the expected lifetime of the glove, enhances control, and improves handling with bike grips, trekking poles, ice tools, etc.

-The construction is well-made and we’ve never had any problems with these lightweight gloves after acquiring them more than a year ago.
-So, there’s no doubt that they are fairly durable and could serve you well for a season or two.
-The only thing that stops us from saying that the Santic Dorin are hard-wearing is that they’ve been used for hiking and everyday wear so we can’t be sure if they can withstand extreme wear and tear or not.
+The construction is well-made and we’ve never had any problems with these lightweight gloves after acquiring them three years ago.
+So, there’s no doubt that they are fairly durable and could serve you well for a couple of seasons or more.
+The only thing that stops us from saying that the Santic Dorin are really hard-wearing gloves is that they’ve been used for hiking and everyday wear so we can’t be sure if they can withstand extreme wear and tear or not.

 Weather protection and thermal insulation